stackforge/fuel-docs/pages/reference-architecture/network-concepts/6020-public-floating-ip.rst

 * Two additional IP addresses for the environment's Virtual IPs and one for the default gateway are required.

+* When the Neutron DVR feature is enabled, it requires one additional IP address for each Compute node.

 .. note::

   * For 5.1 and later Neutron environments, Public IP addresses can be